Takashi-Kamata/Air-Purifier/README.md

 #### 3D Printer
 I used SUNLU's [Marble PLA](https://www.sunlu.com/products/pla-marble-1-75mm-filament-1kg-2-2lbs-fit-most-of-fdm-3d-printer?variant=33472258539606) filament on Ender 3 S1 Pro to print all 3D printed parts.

+## What's Next?
+### FreeRTOS
+Since this project went through rapid-prototyping, I coded the ESP32 on Arduino, resulting in an inefficient program.
+It made everything move fast but the code can be optimised better.
+I will transfer the codebase to PlatformIO and use FreeRTOS for more reliable, fast and efficient program in the future.